 The best thing about Android Auto is that it’s compatible with a wide range of apps available for your phone on the Play Store.
 Many messaging apps are supported such as WhatsApp, Messenger and Kik, as well as lots of music apps such as Spotify, Google Play Music or iHeartRadio.

 Google claims that more than 400 car models now support Android Auto – check out your car’s manual or the manufacturer’s website to find out.
 Otherwise, a world of easy and safe in-car information can be download in seconds from the Play Store on your Android phone.

-Most new vehicles will be compatible with Android Auto, but here is an explainer video from Hyundai.
+Most new vehicles will be compatible with Android Auto, but here is a quick insight video from Android.